Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

 This theorem directly implies the necessity of a machine for sub-bath cooling under Gaussian operations, which is consistent with the no-go theorem \cite{PhysRevLett.124.010602} stating that cooling below the bath temperature via Gaussian thermal operations is impossible.
 Our results unveil further restrictions of Gaussian operations in cooling protocols.

-In algorithmic cooling (also known as non-equilibrium concentration in the context of resource theories), one starts from $J$ copies of state $\rho$, applies a joint unitary $U$ on them, and aims at purifying the output state $\rho'=\tr_{\backslash 1}(U\rho^{\otimes J} U^\dagger)$ of the first system, such that $S(\rho')<S(\rho)$ or $P(\rho')>P(\rho)$.
+In algorithmic cooling (also known as nonequilibrium concentration in the context of resource theories), one starts from $J$ copies of state $\rho$, applies a joint unitary $U$ on them, and aims at purifying the output state $\rho'=\tr_{\backslash 1}(U\rho^{\otimes J} U^\dagger)$ of the first system, such that $S(\rho')<S(\rho)$ or $P(\rho')>P(\rho)$.
 This task is achievable for $J\geq3$ if $\rho$ and $\rho'$ are qubit states~\cite{PhysRevA.110.022215}, and for $J\geq2$ if $\rho$ and $\rho'$ are $d$-dimensional ($d\geq3$) systems \cite{hsieh2025informational}.
 In contrast, Lemma~\ref{le:global_U} indicates that it is impossible to do algorithmic cooling using only Gaussian unitary operations.
+Precisely, the rhs of Eq.~\eqref{eq:le1} equals $\ThEx(\rho)$ because $\rho_j=\rho,\forall j$.
+Thus, the thermal excitation of the first mode in the output cannot be lower than the input.
+Consequently, it is impossible to achieve algorithmic cooling using only Gaussian unitary operations.

-In an incoherent control scenario of HBAC, only covariant unitary that preserves the total energy is allowed.
-Therefore, the recharging routine is realized by an energy-preserving interaction between the system and two machines -- one at a lower temperature $\beta$ and the other at a higher temperature $\beta_H<\beta$.
-Since Gaussian interactions are induced by interacting Hamiltonian of quadratic form, they are energy preserving only if the system mode is resonant with the machine modes.
-Then Lemma~\ref{le:global_U} implies that the system cannot be cooled beyond $\beta$, in contrast to the discrete-variable case \cite{PhysRevLett.123.170605} where HBAC protocols based on incoherent control can achieve the same cooling limit as those based on coherent control.
+As discussed in Sec.~\ref{sec:Preliminary}, HBAC with incoherent control permits only unitary operations that conserve the total energy.
+Consequently, the recharging unitary $V$ is constrained to be energy-preserving.
+In this setting, entropy removal requires two machines with distinct roles.
+The colder machine extracts entropy from the system, while the hotter machine absorbs the excess energy and entropy generated during cooling.
+Consequently, the cooling protocol involves energy-preserving interactions with two machines —one at an inverse temperature $\beta$ and the other at a higher temperature $\beta_H < \beta$.
+Because Gaussian interactions are generated by quadratic Hamiltonians, they are energy-preserving only when the system mode is resonant with the machine modes.
+Under this resonance condition, Lemma~\ref{le:global_U} implies that cooling to an inverse temperature greater than $\beta$ is impossible.
+This result stands in sharp contrast to the discrete-variable case \cite{PhysRevLett.123.170605}, where incoherent-control HBAC protocols can reach the same cooling limit as those based on coherent control.